MAME Tips and Tricks¶

 EmuDeck installs both MAME (Standalone, installed as a flatpak), and RetroArch's MAME core.

-In order to use MAME (Standalone), make sure your ROMs are in Emulation/roms/arcade
+In order to use MAME (Standalone), make sure your ROMs are in Emulation/roms/arcade.

-In order to use MAME (Standalone) for EmulationStation-DE, make sure you are selecting MAME [Standalone]
+In order to use MAME (Standalone) for EmulationStation-DE, make sure you are selecting MAME [Standalone] in the Alternative Emulators menu.

 Tutorial